Deployment - Quick Start

 Running script to allow MS Graph access through Role Permissions

 After the deployment is complete, you will need to run the following script to allow MS Graph access through Role Permissions.
-Role Permissions Script This script will need to be executed twice for the principal IDs of the following:
+(See below)

 Important

-The syntax for running the script from the deploy\common\scripts folder is:
+The syntax for running the script from the deploy\quick-start\common\scripts

 Teardown